john-azzaro/Study-Jest/README.md

 <br>
 <br>

-# How do you create a Jest test?
+# How do you create a Basic Jest test?

 <dl>
 <dd>